 A client of mine says they have a fear of being ordinary, I think it’s more than that because fears often are.
 I suppose I’m “lucky” because I never believed in normal or ordinary, comes from my psychology studies.
 They just aren’t realistic.
 But that’s me and people think I’m odd for fearing success but not failure, and that’s me.

-What lies in a fear of being ordinary (koinophobia)?
+What is a fear of being ordinary (koinophobia)?

 Like many of these fears, it differs from person to person and the story they tell themselves.
 For my client it’s not disappointing their loved ones, not providing; for others it’s not living life to the full.
 (I’d love it if you commented with any I’ve missed)